J0hn1975/J0hn1975/README.md

 ### Hi there 👋

-  ### Welcome To My Github Home

-  ### I am a qualified full stack web developer looking for my first role in the coding space
+I have a Diploma in Full Stack Development from the Code Institute

   ---